pascomnet/documentation/site/content/client-desktop-userguide/fax/_index.en.md

 ---
-title: The Phonebook
+title: Send and receive faxes
-weight: 13
+weight: 14
-description: Learn everything you need to know about using the pascom telephone book
+description: In this Tutorial we will show you how to send and receive faxes and how to fully automate fax transmission.
 ---

 {{< doctype "both" >}}